BR-300 Industrial ROV 300m

 Surface Power Architecture

-There are no charging cycles and no dive-time limitations.
-A stable surface power supply is required for full thruster performance under load, ensuring predictable performance during long inspection runs without battery management downtime.
+This architecture removes charging cycles and avoids dive-time limits associated with battery-dependent systems.
+A stable surface power supply is required for full thruster performance under load, which helps maintain predictable behavior during long inspection runs without battery management downtime.

 Automatic Stabilization Functions